Algebraic cocompleteness and finitary functors: Algebraically Cocomplete Categories

-(4) The category $\operatorname{\bf Nom}$ of nominal sets has width $\aleph_0$, see \ref{C:nom}.
+(4) The category $\operatorname{\bf Nom}$ of nominal sets has width $\aleph_0$, see \ref{C:nom} below.
 Recall that for a given countably infinite set $\ba$, the group $S_f (\ba)$ of finite permutations consists of all composites of transpositions.
 A \textit{nominal set} is a set $X$ together with an action of the group $S_f(\ba)$ on it (notation: $\pi x$ for $\pi \in S_f(\ba)$ and $x \in X$) such that every element $x\in X$ has a finite support.
-That is, a finite subset $A\subseteq \ba$ such that
+This means a finite subset $A\subseteq \ba$ such that for every finite permutation we have: